DAF201/Crank-Development-Guide-Book/README.md

 >
 > Find me in the UTD library 3rd-floor self-study section near the network bookshelves if you need (I am a college student)

-# if you are here to find how to use my modules such as Modbus request or keypad, go to the last section directly.
+# if you are here to find how to use my modules such as Modbus request or keypad to wrap up something, go to the last section directly.

 # foreword
 ----